CRAG666/code_runner.nvim/README.md

 There are 3 main ways to configure the execution of a project (found in the example.)

-1. Use the default command defined in the filetypes file (see `:CRFiletype`or check your confi lua).
+1. Use the default command defined in the filetypes file (see `:CRFiletype`or check your config).
 In order to do that it is necessary to define file_name.
-2. Use a different command than the one set in `CRFiletype` or your config lua.
+2. Use a different command than the one set in `CRFiletype` or your config.
 In this case, the file_name and command must be provided.
 3. Use a command to run the project.
 It is only necessary to define command(You do not need to write navigate to the root of the project, because automatically the plugin is located in the root of the project).

 Note: Don't forget to name your projects because if you don't do so code runner will fail as it uses the name for the buffer name